 Local authorities should familiarise themselves with the terms of the State Aid exemption.
 In particular the types of undertaking that are excluded from receiving de minims aid (article 1).
 Also the relevant definition of undertaking (Article 2(2)15) and the requirement to convert the aid into Euros.

-It's necessary for us to establish that awarding the aid will not result in the undertaking receiving more than €200,00 of de minimis aid.
-Please note that the threshold only relates to aid provided under the de minimis regulations.
-This is the aid under other exemptions or outside the scope of State Aid isn't relevant to the de minimis calculation.
+It's necessary for us to establish that awarding the aid won't result in the undertaking receiving more than €200,00 of de minimis aid.
+Please note that the threshold only relates to aid provided under the de minimis regulations (aid under other exemptions or outside the scope of State Aid isn't relevant to the de minimis calculation.)